-For more on the Trinity Athletics Hall of Fame, please visit bantamsports.com
+For more information on the inductees and to learn how you can nominate someone for the next Trinity College Athletics Hall of Fame class, please visit BantamSports.com.